ironhacks/ironhacks-blog/content/post/2023-03-28-workshop/index.md

 1. You have the opportunity to learn about, form and become part of the new field of computational liberal arts (CLA) and the emerging field of computational social sciences (CSS)
 2. You get direct insights how the RCODI team has used IronHacks in their prior research on digital innovation, crowds, and collective intelligence and data science learning/programming
 3. You can discuss how you could use IronHacks to answer a research question of interest to you in your specific field of liberal arts and social science.
 Specifically, you will
-* see a demo of the Ironhacks platform and how to use it as a researcher
+* See a demo of the Ironhacks platform and how to use it as a researcher.
-* understand what trace data you could collect and what methods could be used to analyze such data.
+* Understand what trace data you could collect and what methods could be used to analyze such data.
-* listen to to the experiences of a recent participant in an IronHacks "challenge" - the so called hack, and learn about the practical experiences of those engaging in data science work on IronHacks
+* Listen to the experiences of a recent participant in an IronHacks "challenge" - the so-called hack, and learn about the practical experiences of those engaging in data science work on IronHacks.
-4. Understand why IronHacks offers greater potential for "realistic" research on human behavior in the age of code, data, and AI compared to platforms like Kaggle,Topcoder, Mturk,Volunteer Sciences, O-tree, Apple appstore, Qualtrics, etc.
+4. Understand why IronHacks offers greater potential for "realistic" research on human behavior in the age of code, data, and AI compared to platforms like Kaggle,Topcoder, Mturk, Volunteer Sciences, O-tree, Apple appstore, Qualtrics, etc.
-5. Understand how you could integrate IronHacks in your own teaching
+5. Understand how you could integrate IronHacks in your own teaching.
 6. Develop ties to other researchers and the RCODI team to form a working group at Purdue, in which you can brainstorm, design, and implement research projects using IronHacks, work with RCODI on grant application, and develop a strategy to advance the platform and its community to serve the needs of computational liberal arts (CLA) and also computational social science more broadly.
-7. Discuss the opportunity to become a RCODI fellow, who has the opportunity to access, work with, and collect data jointly with the IronHacks team, while learning new skills and/or performing research
+7. Discuss the opportunity to become a RCODI fellow, who has the opportunity to access, work with, and collect data jointly with the IronHacks team, while learning new skills and/or performing research.

-## **What research topic could I potential tackle with IronHacks**
+## **What research topics could I potential tackle with IronHacks?**

 The RCODI team and its collaborators have used and are using IronHacks for research on information disclosure and transparency in digital innovation, human-problem solving, creativity and design (visual as well as engineering design), crowds, social influence and collective intelligence, data science programming and augmented learning.
 However, the platform is not restricted to such topics but can also be used to study research questions related to topics of interest to scholars in sociology, economics, management sciences, communication, political sciences, psychology, visual and performing arts, as well as antropology, law and philosophy (e.g. Diver, 2021; Harding et al., 2018; Kuwabara, 2015).

 Examples of potential research topics are:

 * social networks, online communities and AI
 * data-driven, code-based and AI-enabled decision-making